mugenulnar/docker-opencast/README.md

   (If you are not using Firefox you will see the video on this page)
   ![alt text](https://github.com/mugenulnar/docker-opencast/blob/main/README/Pasted_image_20220126_0920.png?raw=true)

+By adding the Opencast LTI integration once at your Moodle site, the LTI will be applied to all OpenCast content on your site.

 ## Future implementations
 - ### Scale with K8s

+## Adding Moodle to Docker-Compose